monojit18/ContainerApps/README.md

     ![http-containerapp-overview](./Assets/http-containerapp-overview.png)

     - The App can be accessed from anywhere
-    - No separate Load Balancer in dded to maintain; Azure does it automatically
+    - No separate Load Balancer is needed to maintain; Azure does it automatically

   - *--target-port* indicates the Container Port; basically as exposed in Dockerfile and similar to ***containerPort*** in K8s Deployment manifest